hyperledger-archives/grid-rfcs/0000-product.md

 [motivation]: #motivation

 The Grid Product implementation is designed for sharing product master data between participants.
-Product is a near universal concept within supply chains solutions and would naturally be one of the highest areas of re-use across Grid applications.
+Product is a near universal concept within supply chain solutions and would naturally be one of the highest areas of re-use across Grid applications.

-The design will address use cases including:
+The desgn will address use cases including:

 - Sharing of Product master data across a network
 - Including Product in other business transactions (track and trace events,